 Building Structure Type

-Office / Mixed-Use / Retail or Shopping Centre / Residential - Condominium/Strata
+Residential / Office / Retail or Shopping Centre / Parking Facility - Below Grade / Mixed-Use / Residential - Condominium/Strata / Retail - Ground Floor Retail

 Keynote Development Corporation